The Ten Best Laptops for College Students – May 2019

-Whether you’re writing long papers, editing photos, crafting short films, or just marathoning The Office on Netflix, a good laptop is essential for college students of any major.
+Whether you’re writing long papers, editing photos, crafting short films, or just binging The Office on Netflix, a good laptop is essential for college students of any major.
 And while plenty of great laptops exist across all sorts of price ranges, it’s important to make sure we have machines for every kind of student out there.
 No matter your budget, there’s a laptop out there made ideally for you.
 Students who have to walk from class to class will want something small and light; students who are looking to play games or create multimedia will want something with a bit more power.
 No matter what your use case is for your device, there’s a laptop out there with your name on it.

 That said, since every user might need a different computer for different uses, we’ve compiled some of the best laptops on the market this summer.
 These laptops make for perfect companions for your standard college student, with all of them able to do the basics: writing papers, taking notes, and of course, watching Netflix on weeknights.
 We’ve gathered the best machines in every category, so no matter what you’re looking for in your new laptop, you’ll be able to find it below.

-For most consumers, we think the sacrifice of a quality webcam is worth it for how great this display truly is.
 Several years since launching the first XPS device with slim bezels, the design is still striking as ever, and makes watching Netflix or browsing the web feel that much more immersive.
 And this is to say nothing of the actual panel used by Dell here.
 Recent XPS devices have all had a legacy of featuring great displays, and this one is no different.
 The entry level laptop has a 1080p panel is bright with solid color accuracy, though unfortunately, the 1080p model lacks touch input.
 To gain a touchscreen, you’ll have to upgrade to the 4K model, which increases both pixel density and color accuracy (reaching 100 percent sRGB), but comes at a reduction of battery life and an increase in cost.

-Despite the decrease in thickness, the XPS 13 doesn’t skimp on the port selection here.
-That said, if you haven’t made the move to using USB-C accessories, you’ll want to pick up a dongle or two.
-The XPS 13 has three USB ports, but all three use the newer Type-C connector instead of the older USB-A ports we’ve seen on previous models.
+Despite the thin chassis, the XPS 13 doesn’t skimp on the port selection here.
+However, if you haven’t made the move to using USB-C accessories, you’ll want to pick up a dongle or two.
+The XPS 13 has three USB ports, but all three use the newer Type-C connector instead of the older USB-A ports seen on previous models.
 There are a lot of upsides to this: two of the USB-C ports are Thunderbolt 3-compatible, and all three ports support video-out using DisplayPort and DC-in.
 This means there’s no separate charging port on the XPS 13—it uses a USB-C connector, just like every Android phone on the market today.
 Charging your laptop from the same charger you use to power your Pixel 2 or Galaxy S9 is great, as is the ability to charge your laptop from a USB battery bank.
 Along with the 3 USB-C ports, the XPS 13 also includes a headphone jack (not yet removed!) and a microSD card reader.